The first program I wrote was in 1961, in Algol 60, on an EL X1 in Utrecht,

 Feed it the .output file from bison and it will tell you what happened.

-Mainly orientation aids: Where am I, and what am I doing here?
+Mainly orientation aids: Where am I, and what was I doing here?

 A Two-Level Sentence Generator